rualark/MutagenMon/README.md

 3. Download and unzip <a href=https://github.com/rualark/MutagenMon/releases>MutagenMon release</a>
 4. Download <a href=https://github.com/mutagen-io/mutagen>mutagen.io</a> release and put mutagen binary into `mutagen` folder of MutagenMon
 5. Add your sessions to  `mutagen/mutagen-create.bat` file in MutagenMon folder
+6. Edit configuration file at `mutagen/config/mutagenmon_config.json`
-6. Run `mutagenmon.pyw` with python3
+6. Run mutagenmon

 # Limitations